camunda-community-hub/micronaut-camunda-external-client/README.md

 We use [Semantic Versioning](https://semver.org/) which does allow incompatible changes before release 1.0.0, but we try to minimize them.

 The following compatibility matrix shows the officially supported Micronaut and Camunda versions for each release.
 Other combinations might also work but have not been tested.
-It will probably work with Camunda 7.9.0 and newer.
+The current release of the external client will probably work with a server running on Camunda 7.9.0 and newer.

 | Release |Micronaut | Camunda |
 |--------|-------|--------|